 Additional expenses not covered include airfare, books and course-related materials, residence permit, and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1000—$1200 from the East Coast, books and course materials at $250, and residence permit at $150.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 Students applying to study in Germany through CGE-sponsored programs are encouraged to apply for a Julius G. Blocker ’53 Fellowship.
 Those selected as “Blocker Fellows” receive support to cover a variety of expenses related to their study abroad program, including accommodations, meals, airfare, books and course materials, local transportation, and residence permit.
 Further information about this funding opportunity is available HERE.
-You may download the Blocker Fellowship application HERE.
-Please note that the Blocker Fellowship application and accompanying essay must be submitted in hardcopy to the Center for Global Education according to the instructions on the application form.
+You may complete the Blocker Fellowship application as part of your online study abroad application.
+The Blocker specific essay and additional Blocker faculty recommendation form must be received by the general application deadline posted in your account.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.